HaoNLe/FashionWebapp/IntroTodeepLearning.md

 This allows the network to combine its knowledge of features to decide on an output.
 In deeper networks, or networks with more layers, the algorithm can learn simple representations and along each layer combine them into more complex representations.
 An example in image recognition is the network can recognize lines, which combine into shapes, which combine into small objects, which finally combine into the main subject of the image.

 ![simpleNN](https://dzone.com/storage/temp/7913025-neural-network.png)

+This above image introduces some new things from the previous image.

+There is now an extra node in each layer called a *bias node* that will always output 1.
+The weights for the bias nodes determine how strong the bias is.
+This provides flexibility to the network by providing a value that is independent of the input.
+For example, let's assume all nodes can have some value between 0 and 1.
+If the output of h1 and h2 were 0, the network's output would always be 0 in this case since any weight multiplied by 0 is 0.
+By introducing the bias node, h1 = h2 = 0 can result in a final output of anything between [0, 1].

+The second difference is that the hidden nodes and output nodes now have two halves to them.
+This is quite an uncommon way to draw out nodes but it'll help to explain the concept of *activation functions*.
+HAi represents the *activation function* of hidden node i.

+After multiplying the inputs by their respective weights and summing them into the hidden nodes, each hidden node will run an *activation function* f() to provide an output to the nodes in the next layer.
+So the output of H1 will be

+> HA1 = f(I1 x W1 + I2 x W3)

+and the output of H2 will be

+> HA2 = f(I1 x w2 + I2 x w4)

+The output of the output nodes also undergo an activation function.

+The final difference is that now there are two output nodes.
+One output node suffices for *binary classification* (think hotdog not hotdog) but can get clunky if you try to fit in more than two possible outcomes.
+For example: having an output of
+>[0 .33] = hotdog, (.33, .67) = burger, [.67 1] = sandwich

+can make it difficult for the machine.

+Having multiple output nodes increases the flexibility in what our machine can tell us about the data.
+For image recognition, having an output node per possible label is not uncommon.
+In this example, OA1 would tell you how much the machine believes its a hotdog, and OA2 would tell you much the machine believes its a burger.

+## Activation Functions

 ## Resources
 ### Comprehensive Resources